regularlabs/presentations-jab17-cleancode/PITCHME.md

 ---
 ### #3 Do not use else

+- Golden path
 - No else after return
+- Defensive (negative) checks
 - Return early
-- Defensive checks (check for negative => exceptions) |
-- Golden path (main code after the checks) |
-- Move checks to a separate method (only when making sense, when expecting multiple checks) |
 - Many else-ifs => Switches |

 ---